Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 #### Write Your Level

-Write your character’s level on your character sheet.
+Write your character's level on your character sheet.
 Typically, a character starts at level 1 and advances in level by adventuring and gaining Experience Points (XP) or by **milestones**.

 ***Write Your XP.*** Also record your Experience Points.
 A level 1 character has 0 XP.